cccontro/contro/docs/background.md

 > In large measure dialectic is to our *factual* knowledge what logic is to our *formal* knowledge: a mechanism of rational validation. ==Nicholas Rescher, *Dialectics.
 A Controversy-Oriented Approach to the Theory of Knowledge*, p. xiii==

 Argumentation theory studies how conclusions can be justified through structured reasoning, particularly in the presence of conflicting views.
+To achieve this, it must account for:

+1. How arguments can be constructed;
+2. How arguments can be defeated;
-To achieve this, it must account for *how arguments can be constructed*, *how they can be defeated* and *how they can be defended against defeating counterarguments*.
+3. How arguments can be defended against defeating counterarguments.

 Early work produced many different systems with as many ways of representing knowledge, and this diversity reflects the limitations of formal logic in modeling real-life debate—defeasible, context-sensitive, and embedded in dialogue.
 This section surveys key responses to that challenge, tracing how different models have reconceived rational justification beyond the bounds of deductive form.

 ## Models